aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 Using the console, enable static website hosting.
 You can do this on the Properties tab after you've selected the bucket.
 Set `index.html` as the index document, and leave the error document blank.
 See the documentation on [configuring a bucket for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) for more details.

 Using the CloudFront console, create a new Distribution for web content specifying the S3 static website URL as the origin domain and / as the path.
-Make sure that the distribution only accepts HTTPS requests.
+Make sure that the distribution only accepts HTTPS requests and HTTP requests are redirected to the HTTPS url.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. In the AWS Management Console choose **Services** then select **S3** under Storage.

-1. Choose **+Create Bucket**
+1. Choose **+ Create Bucket**

 1. Provide a globally unique name for your bucket such as `unicornmanager-firstname-lastname`.